-How To Install and Use Redis is a Redis starter guide.
+How To Install and Use Redis is a straightforward starter guide that includes installation instructions.

 Redis is easier to use with Python if you have a code library client that bridges from your code to your Redis instace.
 The following libraries and resources provide more information on handling data in a Redis instance with your Python code.

 Redis-py is a solid Python client to use with Redis.

 Walrus is a higher-level Python wrapper for Redis with some caching, querying and data structure components build into the library.

 Writing Redis in Python with Asyncio shows a detailed example for how to use the new Asyncio standard library in Python 3.4+ for working with Redis.
 There is also a EuroPython video of the talk that goes along with the code.

 Cache_deco is a generic Python caching decorator library.